Ken Whisenhunt: Tennessee Titans

 On January 13, 2014, the Tennessee Titans hired Whisenhunt as their new head coach.
 Whisenhunt had also interviewed for the head coaching position with the Detroit Lions and Cleveland Browns.
 In Whisenhunt's first year, the Titans regressed heavily from their 2013 mark of 7–9.
 Tennessee finished the 2014 season with a 2–14 record, tying the Buccaneers for the worst record in the NFL.

 On November 3, 2015, after starting the season 1–6, the Titans fired Whisenhunt and named Mike Mularkey the interim head coach.
 Whisenhunt finished with a 3–20 record during his tenure with the team.

 Los Angeles/San Diego Chargers (second stint)

 On January 13, 2016, the Chargers re-hired Whisenhunt as their offensive coordinator.

 On December 4, 2018, it was rumored that Whisenhunt would take the head coaching job at Georgia Tech, where he and AD Todd Stansbury played football at Tech together.
 However, he ultimately turned down the offer, and would remain at the Chargers.

 On October 28, 2019, a day after the Chargers defeated the Chicago Bears, Whisenhunt was fired.
 At the time, the Chargers were 17th in total yards and 24th in points scored, including failing to score more than 20 points in October.

 Penn State Nittany Lions

 Whisenhunt joined Penn State in 2021 as an offensive analyst.

 Alabama Crimson Tide

-On February 16, 2023, it was reported the Whisenhunt had been hired by the Alabama to serve as the special assistant to head coach Nick Saban.
+On February 16, 2023, it was reported the Whisenhunt had been hired by Alabama to serve as the special assistant to head coach Nick Saban.

+Memphis Showboats

+On September 23, 2024, it was announced that Whisenhunt would become the new head coach of the Memphis Showboats of the United Football League (UFL).
+He left the team on March 24, 2025, returned one week later, then permanently resigned on April 16.

+Father Ryan

+Whisenhunt now works as an assistant coach at Father Ryan High School in Nashville Tennessee under head coach Zach Mettenberger.